 The following four tools and techniques are used in magic to create the perception of magical experiences.
 These four words begin with the letter A. So, we’ll call each of them the proverbial “Ace Up the Sleeve.”
 They’re not just a part of a winning hand.
 When executed together, they are a part of a winning strategy of customer service and an effective way to close any deal.

-Here are the four aces from a magician’s tool set of perception:
+Here are the four aces from a magician’s perception toolkit:

 - What Assumptions are your customers making?